openghg/openghg/doc/source/install.rst

 Clone and install
 -----------------

-OpenGHG is currently very early in its development process so the only way to install the library is by cloning the repository and installing manually using pip.
+OpenGHG is currently early in its development process so the only way to install the library is by cloning the repository and installing manually using pip.

 .. code-block:: bash